aaronbloomfield/ics/hws/hw-buffer.md

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here. <!-- So far there aren't any significant changes to report. -->

+- Fri, 4/21: clarified that the name in buffer.py has to match the name output by their program
 - Wed, 4/19 @ 5pm: updated grade.c and various instructions throughout (just clarifications to the instructions)